dawid-jadk/CrimeVisualisation/README.md

 ## Usage

-Simply run in Processing
+Simply run in Processing.
-giCentre utilities and geoMap libraries are needed to run it.
+<br>giCentre utilities and geoMap libraries are needed to run it.
-You can obtain them from http://www.gicentre.net/
+<br>You can obtain them from http://www.gicentre.net/

 ## Screenshots